-The idea of colored ants was previously presented in a completely different way by Ali and Belal [17].
-They considered a multiple colony approach, where each node sends a colored colony throughout the network.
+The idea of colored ants was previously presented in a completely different way by Ali and Belal [18].
+They consider a multiple colony approach, where each node sends a colored colony throughout the network.
 Using colored ant colony helps in preventing ants of the same nest from following the same route, and hence enforcing them to be distributed all over the nodes in the network.
-One main difference with respect to our work is that their ants tend to maximize the coverage of the network (exploration), while the strategy of our scout ants can be configured with a certain exploration-exploitation tradeoff, according to the softmax method (see Eq.
+One of the main difference with respect to our work is that their ants tend to maximize the coverage of the network (exploration), while the strategy of our scout ants can be configured with a certain exploration-explotation tradeoff according to the softmax method (cf. Eq.
 1).

 Our hunter ants share many similarities with the spatial computing paradigm [4].
-The use of decentralized approaches for managing Grid resources in a P2P fashion through a spatial computing approach was first tackled by Di Stefano and Santoro [18], where a job resource request is defined by a capsule, which is characterized by mass and energy, and moves on a three-dimensional surface.
+The use of decentralized approaches for managing Grid resources in a P2P fashion through a spatial computing approach was first tackled by [19] where a job resource request is defined by a capsule characterized by mass and energy that follows a three-dimensional surface.
 The surface is built on top of the overlay network (where the nodes define the X-Y plane) and the available node's resource characterize their mass (adding the Z dimension).
-The capsule moves according to a couple of functions, which define the difference of potential among neighbors nodes (i.e., the capsule's behavior, according to its remaining energy), and the friction (which causes a loss of energy of the capsule, thus ensuring termination).
-Such an approach associates one surface to each type of resource.
-In our ACO algorithm, hunter ants follow an approach which can be considered an extension of the one proposed by Di Stefano and Santoro [18].
+The capsule moves according two functions that define: the difference of potential among neighbors nodes (and then the capsule behavior according its remaining energy) and the friction that causes a loss of energy of the capsule (and thus ensures termination).
+This approach takes into account only one type of resource defining the surface.
+In our ACO algorithm the hunter ants follow an approach which can be considered an extension of the one proposed by [19].
 Each scout ant releasing its colored pheromone contributes to the construction of a surface where the values are not associated to the node itself but to the link.
-Moreover task requests do not have their own mass, but specify how they react over different surfaces.
-Hunter ants are able to combine these colored surfaces, to build a new "normalized surface" (Eq.
+Moreover task requests do not have their own mass but specify how they reacts on different surfaces.
+Hunter ants are able to combine these colored surfaces building a new "surface normalized" (Eq.
 2) to the task requests and to the importance of each kind of resource (through the weights η_k).
-In our algorithm the Z dimension is given by the under/over utilization of resources, since our approach tries to minimize the amount of resources reserved and not used by the task.
-This surface normalization process aims to combine the different surfaces generated by the pheromone colors, and at same time it is able to take into account one of the ants' goals (the minimization of task wasted resources).
+In our algorithm the Z dimension is given by the under/over utilization of resources since our approach tries to minimize the amount of resources reserved and not used by the task.
+This surface normalization process aims to combine the different surfaces generated by the pheromone colors and at same time it is able to take into account one of the ant goals (the minimization of task wasted resources).
 Hunter ants behave similarly to task capsules since their next hop choice is guided by this surface.
 The links that prove to be more attractive to the combined colored pheromone will present a higher gradient, guiding the hunter towards it.
-Differently to a traditional spatial computing approach, hunter ants do not have their own energy that must be exhausted to stop the exploration, but adopt a more clever approach, stopping when they find a suitable node that can fulfill their requests.
-This ensures to find a solution in less time, which is more effective when coping with scenarios where tasks may have stringent deadlines.
-Termination is ensured by the ant's TTL.
+Differently to a traditional spatial computing approach hunter ants do not have their own energy that must be exhausted to stop the exploration.
+Hunter ants adopt a more clever approach stopping when they find a suitable node that can fulfill their requests.
+This ensures to find a solution in less time, that seems to be a more realistic approach in an environment where tasks can have stringent deadlines.
+The algorithm termination is ensured by the ant's TTL.